SellaRafaeli/sellarafaeli.com/views/blog/remember_facebook_is_addictive.md

 When you use Facebook, you are pitting your own willpower and brainpower against a joint effort of thousands of brilliant engineers who have worked for years to design a product that is meant to be addictive.
 A product that is presumably already being used by most people you know.
 Are you stronger-willed and smarter than the joint effort of all of Facebook's brilliant employees?
 Will you be able to resist their strategies?
 If you've ever known someone who was addicted - you know how hard it is to quit.

 Just how much do you trust your own willpower?
 Can you easily stick to working out?
 Could you easily quit smoking?
 Most people think their willpower is stronger than average.
 Do you think you are stronger and smarter than Facebook's team?

-If a group of a thousand brilliant biochemists designed a product that was famously highly addictive - would you feel comfortable using it every day?
-Would you want your child to use it?

 **Using Facebook will not make you happy, because Facebook is not designed to make you happy.
 Facebook is designed to make you addicted to it, so they can sell ads.**